Tuesday, January 29, 2013

 12 garlic cloves, peeled

-3 whole bird’s-eye chilies or other fiery chili
+3 whole bird’s-eye chilies or other fiery

 3 bay leaves